| Sneak Peeks

 The screen turned black.

 Next, a pulsating white circle appeared in the middle of the monitor.
-The circle became larger and larger.
+The circle became larger

 Then a voice said: "The first step to cheating on your spouse is to blind them."